alchemycs/TitusCrow/README.md

 ###Schedule
 This is the main class used to manage a schedule.

-Create a schedule object for the subject which can say which days an event occurs
+Create a schedule for the subject which can manage which days an event occurs.

-###Schedule Element
+###Scheduled Event
-Schedule Element is a map between an event and a temporal expression.
-Temporal expression has an individual instance method to determine if dates match.
+A Scheduled Event is a map between an event and a temporal expression.
+Temporal expressions have an individual instance method to determine if dates match.

 ###Temporal Expressions
-You need a way to express how when an event occurs.
+Define the mechanics of the recurring event by combining various Temporal Expressions as needed, or create your own for your unique requirements.

 ###Set Expressions
-You need to represent combinations of temporal expressions.
+Combine Temporal Expressions by using these specialised Temporal Expressions.

 Set combinations exist for union, intersection and difference.